Skip to content

 Do you provide armoured vehicles in Kenya?

 Yes.
 Armoured vehicles are available for diplomatic, corporate, and high-risk assignments.
-Paired with security-trained drivers and Israeli protection agents, they form part of our elevated-threat transport capability across Nairobi and inter-city routes.
+Paired with security-trained drivers and protection agents, they form part of our elevated-threat transport capability across Nairobi and inter-city routes.